 As an interactive report right in the Jupyter notebook.

 You need to prepare two datasets.
-One is a reference: we will use it as a baseline for comparison.
+One is the reference: you will use it as a baseline for comparison.
 Pick something you consider a good example, and where your model performed reliably.
-It can be your training data.
+It can be your training or validation data.
 Or, production data from some past period.

 The second dataset is the most recent (current) production data you want to evaluate.